Insurance Binder: Temporary Coverage Before Your Official Policy Starts

 What's the difference between a binder and a certificate of insurance?

-A binder provides temporary coverage and is issued before a full policy exists — it legally binds the insurer to cover you.
+A binder provides temporary coverage and is issued before a full policy exists — it legally binds the insurer to cover you during that period.
 A certificate of insurance (COI) is a summary document issued after a full policy is already in place, used to verify existing coverage to third parties.
 A COI does not create coverage; a binder does.
+Neither document replaces your declarations page, which is your permanent policy record.

 What happens if my insurance binder expires before my policy arrives?

 If your binder expires before the full policy is issued, your temporary coverage ends and you may be driving without insurance.
+Incidents that occur after expiration are not covered — and driving uninsured can result in fines or license suspension.
 Contact your insurer immediately to request an extended binder or confirm your policy status.
 Never drive if you're unsure whether your coverage is still active — the financial and legal risks are significant.

 Compare Car Insurance Rates in Ohio